Did you know that acne is the most common reason why people seek a dermatologist’s expertise?

 Although it is difficult to pinpoint an exact cause for acne, factors such as hormonal changes and diet can trigger flare ups and exacerbate active acne.
 Hormonal fluctuations can cause sebum production to go up, which explains why many adolescents and adult women are prone to breakouts.
 Greasy foods and chocolate may be the legends of acne-causing foods, but there is little scientific evidence to support that claim.
 However, studies do indicate that dairy and carbohydrate-rich foods may aggravate acne.
 Foods such as bread, pasta, and corn chips increase blood sugar, which may have an impact.
 Heredity seems to play a leading role as well; some people may simply be more likely to have the skin condition because of their family medical history.

 So what can you do to get acne under control?
-The good news is that virtually all types of acne can be successfully treated!
 The first step is to visit an experienced skin doctor.
 Dr. Kim Nichols, a cosmetic dermatologist practicing in Greenwich, CT, enlists a variety of treatments to address acne.
 Depending on how responsive your skin is, Dr. Nichols may attack the problem from several angles at once.
 A typical course of action may consist of a combination of different therapies, including:

 - Topical and oral medications to clear up active acne*